amirtashakkori/TMovies/README.md

 - Using spinners to fetch and display responses based on spinner values.

 The application supports both light and dark mode.
+Note: This project is solely for displaying and listing top IMDb movies and does not have the capability to play or download movies.